Posted by Todd Smith

-Pastor Hybels’ next question was, “How did you make that type of decision?”
-President Clinton responded by describing a process of making decisions that I have used to make every major decision over the last 10 years.
-Here are the key points I took away from that interview.
+Pastor Hybels’s next question was, “How did you make that type of decision?”
+President Clinton responded by describing a process of making decisions that I have used to make every major decision since then.
+Here are the key points I took away from that interview:

 A President’s Process for Decision-making

-• Seek wise counsel—He brought together the highest-ranking, most valued members of his team, including those who had greatest insight into the situation.
+• Seek wise counsel—He brought together the highest-ranking, most valued members of his team, including those who had the greatest insight, into the situation.

 • Discover all options—The team then brainstormed and listed every realistic option they could think of.